Never pour water down the drain when there may be another use for it such as watering a plant or garden, or for cleaning around your home.

 Using a layer of mulch around plants reduces evaporation and promotes plant growth.
 Water retaining basins also allow water to be concentrated around the plants.

-Use the principles of Xeriscape (pronounced ZERE-AH-SCAPE).
+Use the principles of xeriscape.
 This landscaping method uses native and drought-tolerant plants, mulch to hold in moisture, and grouping plants according to your water and light needs.